- Posted March 25, 2012 by

 That Beautiful Laugh in NYC

-For most locals, the ideal imaginings of a night in New York City falls to an illusional standard: a perfect storm of wit and wonder nestled in underground alcoves.
-Usually, predictable showers of entertainment ensue thereby satiating yet not quite mind blowing.
-Within the rustic and well established halls of La Mama, quintessentially located in the Lower East Side, a meteoric-hitting perfect storm of comedy came to flourishen.
+For most locals, the idealistic vision of a night in New York City falls to an illusional standard: an orchestration of wit and wonder nestled in underground alcoves.
+Usually, showers of entertainment ensue thereby satiating expectations yet, not quite meeting them.
+Within the rustic and well established halls of La Mama, quintessentially located in the Lower East Side, a meteoric-hitting perfect storm of comedy came to fruition.

 That Beautiful Laugh culminates the mighty talents of Alan Tudyk, Carlton Ward and Julia Ogilvie.
 Conceived by Nicholas and Orlando Pabotoy, That Beautiful Laugh transported minds into, over and through a world of wonderment and endless laughter.
 Up the building stairway and in an intimate theatre with wooden chairs and brick laden walls, an audience sat in giddy anticipation.
 A genuine clown play is an occurrence of rarity even in a city of multitude venues.
 This clown play was once-in-a-lifetime magic.
 The performer and audience interaction was unique from moment to moment.
 When later asked of Alan if the show could be digitally recorded, Tudyk replied that it’s really something hard to capture on film.
 Indeed, the experience held to the purity of clown school live entertainment.
 Even those with clown related fears would not run into hiding but would sit at spellbound attention.